hashgraph/hedera-services/platform-sdk/docs/base/logging/logging.md

 The configuration syntax is designed for clarity and ease of use.
 It allows setting a global default logging level and specific levels for packages or classes, with an option to introduce filters for markers.

-For practicality, the `logging.properties` file reload every second, ensuring up-to-date logging configurations at all times.
+For practicality, the `logging.properties` file will reload every second, ensuring up-to-date logging configurations at all times.

 The default search path for the properties file is the current working directory.
 It can be modified by setting the `LOG_CONFIG_PATH` environment variable.